All Products

 扩展卷

-4. In the Extend Volume Wizard, follow the wizard and use the default settings to extend the volume.
+4. In the Extend Volume Wizard, follow the wizard, accepting the default settings to extend the volume.

-After the extend volume operation is complete, the new space is automatically added to the original volume, as shown in the following figure.扩容完成
+After you complete the operation, the new space is automatically added to the original volume, as shown in the following figure.扩容完成

-After the resize is complete, verify that your data is intact.
+After the resize is complete, check whether your data is intact.

 • If the resize is successful and the applications on the server run as expected, the operation is complete.

-• If the resize fails, roll back the disk using the snapshot backup.
-For more information, see Roll back a disk using a snapshot.
+• If the resize fails, roll back the disk by using the snapshot that you created.
+For more information, see Roll back a disk by using a snapshot.

 FAQ

-Q1: Can I upgrade resources in a plan, such as the system disk or bandwidth, separately?
+Q1: Can I upgrade individual resources in a plan, such as the system disk or bandwidth, separately?

-A1: No, you cannot.
-Simple Application Server is sold in plans.
-You can upgrade to a more suitable plan, but you cannot separately upgrade individual resources such as compute resources (vCPUs and memory), storage resources (system disk capacity), or network resources (data transfer quota and public bandwidth).
+A1: No. Simple Application Server instances are sold in plans.
+You can upgrade to a higher-tier plan, but you cannot upgrade individual resources, such as compute (vCPUs and memory), storage (system disk capacity), or network (data transfer quota and public bandwidth).
 However, you can resize a data disk separately.
 For more information, see Resize a data disk.

 image

-• If your system disk has insufficient storage space, you can attach a data disk to increase the storage capacity.
-This is an alternative to upgrading the plan.
+• If your system disk has insufficient storage space, you can attach a data disk as an alternative to upgrading your plan.
 For more information, see Attach a data disk.

-• If the used space on a data disk becomes insufficient due to business growth, you can resize the data disk to increase its storage capacity.
+• You can resize a data disk if its storage space becomes insufficient.
 For more information, see Resize a data disk.